laranebula/macos/README.md

 # macos
-> Toolbox for setting up a macOS dev environment.
+> Toolbox for setting up a macOS environment.

 ## Dotfiles